jllang/CombinatoryCalculator/README.md

 # CombinatoryCalculator
-A simple interpreter for combinatory logic using polish notation and SKI-basis.
+A simple interpreter for combinatory logic using Polish notation and SKI-basis.